 Siya and Vivaan live a less than satisfying life and we come to know from their little chit chats that Vivaan has just lost his job.
-However by a slice of luck they win an exotic holiday to Fiji where they are further surprised when on the day of their anniversary they land with a chance to participate in a game known only as Table no. 21 and hosted by the mysterious Mr. Khan. faced with an opportunity to win 21 crores as prize money, the couple give in to their desires.
-The show seems like their one off chance out of their miserable existence.
-However there are rules to this game and just one at that.
+However, by a slice of luck, they win an exotic holiday to Fiji where they are further surprised when on the day of their anniversary they land with a chance to participate in a game known only as Table No. 21 and hosted by the mysterious Mr. Khan.
+Faced with an opportunity to win 21 crores as prize money, the couple give in to their desires.
+The show seems like their one-off chance out of their miserable existence.
+However, there are rules to this game and just one at that.
 If you lie you die and you cannot quit the game.
-As the couple get deeper and deeper into the game, they realized traits of their partners which they didn’t know existed.
+As the couple gets deeper and deeper into the game, they realized the traits of their partners which they didn’t know existed.
 More than that they start realizing that Mr. Khan might know a little more about them than they expected.
 As Khan starts tearing through layer after layer of their lives, Siya and Vivaan are left trying to put together the broken fragments of their life and also find out what Table No. 21 is all about.

 The narrative starts off with a sudden suicide which is captured by a handy-cam and then transmitted to a site with a header reading Table No. 21, giving us ominous signs about the apparently harmless game.
-We are then introduced to the world of our protagonists who are traveling to Fiji. within the next 20 minutes we are into the game with the first question thrown at the two contestants.
-With every question and every dare an uncalled for period of the couple’s life is brought forward which the two remember through a flashback footage shot with light sepia tones giving it a surreal feel. with the narrative ramming forward, twists and turns are hurdled at us every 10 – 15 minutes.
+We are then introduced to the world of our protagonists who are traveling to Fiji.
+Within the next 20 minutes we are into the game with the first question thrown at the two contestants.
+With every question and every dare, an uncalled-for period of the couple’s life is brought forward which the two remember through flashback footage shot with light sepia tones giving it a surreal feel.
+With the narrative ramming forward, twists and turns are hurdled at us every 10 – 15 minutes.
 The surprises are for real and unlike anything which might have even a slight taste of repetitiveness.

-Rajiv Kahndelwal and Tina Desae turn in authoritative performances heavily backed by a gem of a script.
-Their horrors are real and the metamorphosis that the characters go through during the length of the movie is enjoyable to watch.
-Their awe at every new discovery about their counterparts and the final round of questions will leave the audiences asking for more.
-The scene where Vivaan is forced to shave Siya’s head, the scene where Vivaan has to rush against time to save Siya’s chastity and the the final disclosure will leave the audiences perplexed.
-Table no. 21 is one hell of a ride.
+Rajeev Khandelwal and Tina Desai turn in authoritative performances heavily backed by a gem of a script.
+Their horrors are real and the metamorphosis that the characters go through through the length of the movie is enjoyable to watch.
+Their awe at every new discovery about their counterparts and the final round of questions (which is the climax of the film) will leave the audiences asking for more.
+The scene where Vivaan is forced to shave Siya’s head, the scene where Vivaan has to rush against time to save Siya’s chastity and the final disclosure will leave the audiences perplexed.
+Table No. 21 is one hell of a ride.
 Paresh Rawal is in his element, playing the saint sinner.
-His portrayal of Kahn is both convincing and chilling at many points.
+His portrayal of Khan is both convincing and chilling at many points.

-The music and the background score of the movie is breathtaking.
-The picturesque locales of Fiji are effectively captured by the lens and finely edited to provide a satisfying viewing experiences.
+The music and the background score of the movie are breathtaking.
+The picturesque locales of Fiji are effectively captured by the cinematographer and finely edited to provide a satisfying viewing experience.
 The editing had to be flawless here to make a compounded impact and Devendra Thundershower is successful in achieving that.
-For all those who have seen Chitkabrey, Table no. 21 may give a feel of deja vu but this movie is a much better attempt with a tightly written script and wonderful performances.
-Table no. 21 deserves a view.
-Its one of those rare movies which will captivate you not for the stars or songs or props or fights but for the reason why we goto cinemas, STORY!!!
+For all those who have seen Chitkabrey, Table No. 21 may give a feel of deja vu but this movie is a much better attempt with a tightly written script and wonderful performances.
+Table No. 21 deserves a view.
+It’s one of those rare Bollywood films that will captivate you not for the stars or songs or props or fights but for the reason why we go to cinemas.
+STORY!!!